Skip to main content

 • United States

-Promotions Manager listing requirements
+Discounts Manager listing requirements

 • The listing must offer an electronic payment method.

-Markdown promotion listing requirements
+Markdown discount listing requirements

-In addition, for markdown promotions, an item must be listed at the same price (the sum of the item price and shipping cost) without being part of a sale for a set number of days.
+In addition, for markdown discounts, an item must be listed at the same price (the sum of the item price and shipping cost) without being part of a sale for a set number of days.

 Marketplace Days Listed